 The Message log view displays information gathered during a render task, such as which frames and at what time they were each rendered.
 The view also contains a list of the colour recovery operations.

 How to access the Message Log view

-- From the top menu, select Windows > Message Log. - From any of the other views, click the Add View button and select Message Log.
+- From the top menu, select Windows > Message Log.

 Metadata Editor View